ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 })
 ```

 RestClient.sendRawTransaction(hexData, preExec).
-The second parameter decides if it is a pre-execute transaction, which will be executed on the blockchain node and won't have to wait for the consensus.We use pre-execute transaction to query data.
-For more info please check the ts SDK API reference.
+The second parameter decides if it is a pre-execute transaction, which will be executed on the blockchain node and do not have to wait for the consensus.
+We use pre-execute transaction to query the data.
+For more info please check the TS SDK API as a reference.

-The response is like:
+The response will look like:

 ```
 { Action: 'sendrawtransaction',